-Ministry leaders continue to make critical decisions about future worship and in-person gatherings at our physical locations.
+Ministry leaders continue to make critical decisions about future worship and on-site gatherings at our physical locations.
 These decisions require much prayerful and practical discernment in a constantly evolving environment.
-Even with the uncertainty and variability of reopening plans, scientifically and medically sound information is available.
-As you deliberate together, be sure to assess your individual risk, the prevalence of the virus in your area and the availability of testing.
+These resources are designed to help you in that discernment.